AnkitZemoso/SolidPrinciples/README.md

 # SolidPrinciples
--This repo contains the practice code of solid Principles
+- This repo contains the practice code of solid Principles